Broadway to Hollywood (film)

 Broadway to Hollywood is a 1933 American pre-Code musical film directed by Willard Mack, produced by Harry Rapf, cinematography by Norbert Brodine and released by Metro-Goldwyn-Mayer.
 The film features many of MGM's stars of the time, including Frank Morgan, Alice Brady, May Robson, Madge Evans, Jimmy Durante, Mickey Rooney, and Jackie Cooper.
 Brothers Moe Howard and Curly Howard of The Three Stooges appear—without Ted Healy and without Larry Fine—almost unrecognizably, as Otto and Fritz, two clowns in makeup.
 It was the first film to feature Nelson Eddy.

 Plot

-Ted and Lulu Hackett are vaudeville's The Hacketts, a fairly successful song-and-dance team.
-They bring their son Ted Jr. up in the business and he soon eclipses them.
-When the son is offered a starring role on Broadway, he arranges for his parents to join him in the show, but Ted Sr. is embarrassed to learn that he and Lulu are there purely in order to keep their son happy.
-They return to vaudeville, only to find that their duet act has gone stale with time.
-Meanwhile, Ted Jr. has married and had a son, but he has also fallen victim to drink.
-Tragedy strikes the Hackett family, and only the march of time will tell whether Ted III will repeat the failings of his father and grandfather.
+The Hackett family are vaudeville stalwarts, particularly Ted and Lulu Hackett, celebrated for their song-and-dance routines.
+Their son, Ted Jr., raised within the folds of the entertainment industry, rapidly outshines his parents in fame and acclaim.
+Upon receiving a prestigious offer for a leading role on Broadway, Ted Jr. orchestrates for his parents to join him in the production, albeit Ted Sr. is disheartened to realize their inclusion is solely to appease their son's desires.
+Disenchanted with their Broadway stint, the Hacketts return to vaudeville, only to confront the stark reality of their act's diminished appeal over time.

+Simultaneously, Ted Jr. grapples with personal turmoil, including marriage and fatherhood, alongside struggles with alcoholism.
+Tragedy befalls the Hackett dynasty, casting a shadow over their future endeavors, while invoking contemplation on the cyclical nature of familial legacy and the potential repetition of past mistakes by subsequent generations.